Some seemingly random segfaults

 I know you wrote you could not create a smaller testcase to reproduce so would you please try other environments to run failircd?
 Does it work with the latest 1.9.2 patch release?
 Does it work with 1.9.3dev?
 How about other OSs?

 I mark this issue 'Feedback' since I cannot reproduce the error and I don't know a way to debug at this moment.

 #4 Updated by meh.
-I don't care over 2 years ago
+I don't care almost 3 years ago

 Sorry for the even later response, the issue wasn't MRI related, apparently it was the versionomy gem doing some weird stuff from a C extension.